Jonathan

 How to Pronounce Jonathan

 Our model has identified 3 different pronunciations for the name Jonathan.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 81.0% confident that Jonathan is pronounced as JAH-nuh-thuhn.
-The next most likely pronunciation is juh-NUH-thuhn, at 9.5% confidence.
+Our model is 81.0% confident that Jonathan is pronounced as JAH-nuh-thuhn, which has 3 syllables.
+The next most likely pronunciation is juh-NUH-thuhn, at 9.5% confidence, with 3 syllables.

 juh-NUH-thuhn (3 syllables)